datacommonsorg/docsite/custom_dc/quickstart.md

 Tip: If you close the terminal window in which you started the Docker container, you can kill it as follows:

-1. Open another terminal window, and from the root directory (e.g. `website`), get the Docker container ID.
+1. Open another terminal window, and from the root directory, get the Docker container ID.

    ```shell
      docker ps